bleong-ytlailabs/ai-tinkerer-kl-four-hackathon/README.md

 </table>
 </div>

+Notes
-*Notice: It does not matter whether the old or new policy document is used as the point of reference in identifying updated section(s), as illustrated in the example above.
+1) It does not matter whether the old or new policy document is used as the point of reference in identifying updated section(s), as illustrated in the example above.
+2) The renumbering of "Risk Mitigation Strategies" from 3.3 in the old policy document to 3.4 in the new policy document is not included as a change because there is no change in any semantics meaning.

 **Goal 2: Assess Impact**